gr8jen/mobiel-nl-test/README.md

 ```
 Replace ~/json-key-file.json with the path to your json key file.

-Be carefull with spaces and change of `"` and '--', when modified it will not succeed.
+Be careful with spaces and change of `"` and '--', when modified it will not succeed.

 Finally, you have to add the secret to your default service account as `ImagePullSecrets`, so it will actually be used, when Kubernetes spins up a new pod with this service account.
 ```